 According to a research study conducted by GoodFirm, 74% of companies decide to outsource for the long-term savings in hiring staff and infrastructure, and 60% expect to achieve Staffing Flexibility when outsourcing.

-Some of the companies that refer to "Low price" as one of their primary motivations to outsource, take the risk to partner with offshore countries.
+Companies that refer to “Low price” as one of their primary motivations to outsource, take the risk to partner with offshore countries.
 But, as shown below, there are on-going and substantial issues associated with Offshore software development today.

 The truth is: Offshore is cheaper yet hard to maintain!

-As you can see in the chart above, nearly 31% of the participants consider time zone difference as a significant challenge while outsourcing work to countries like India.
+Nearly 31% of the participants consider time zone difference as a significant challenge while outsourcing work to countries like India.
 But there’s a lot more to consider, such as the real cost of an Offshore Project.

 Offshore extremely low labor rates tell only a fraction of the story about Offshore outsourcing costs.
 Here are some other sources of expenses:

-4. Travel Costs: Despite technological advances, there’s not really a substitute for face-to-face communication.
+Despite technological advances, there’s not really a substitute for face-to-face communication.
 So when working with a company overseas travel costs should be considered.

 Some Nearshore companies seem to be more expensive than Offshore companies, but most of them provide cost-efficient services.
 Moreover, companies looking to outsource their software development should take into consideration how distance affects the quality of communication and control that they have over the developer’s direction, evolution and priorities.

 In conclusion, Nearshore companies have the advantage of sharing similar time zones, offering the savings of outsourcing with the dynamic of an in-house team.
-Besides, given that Nearshore teams are closer to your office, there is an excellent opportunity to have more frequent meetings in person.
+Besides, Nearshore teams are closer to your office, there is an excellent opportunity to have more frequent meetings in person.